anlar/lunaticsmtp/README.md

 To run it you need Gradle and git.
 From project directory execute the following:

-    $ gradle run
+    $ ./gradlew run

-Note: if you don't have git installed you should remove from `build.gradle` git invocation code at `gitRevision` and `gitShortRevision` variables.
+Note: if you don't have git installed you should remove from `app/build.gradle` git invocation code at `gitRevision` and `gitShortRevision` variables.

 ## Copyright